m5stack/m5-docs/docs/en/uiflow/Modules.md

 #### Usage

-> A button presses forward 500 pulses at a speed of 255
+> Press button A and it will move forward 500 pulses at a speed of 255

 ><img src="/image/Modules/Bala Motor_user.gif" width="70%">